88th New York Infantry Regiment: 1863

-By 1863, the regiments numbers had greatly decreased.
+By 1863, the regiments' numbers had greatly decreased.
 The men had gone from nearly 900 men to about 50 in only two years.

 Gettysburg

 At Gettysburg, the 88th fought with the rest of the Irish Brigade, at that time under the command of Patrick Kelly in John C. Caldwell's division of Winfield Scott Hancock's II Corps.
 On the second day of battle, General Hancock ordered Caldwell's division to reinforce General Daniel Sickles's III Corps at the Wheatfield, Devil's Den, and the Peach Orchard.
 The 88th New York and the rest of the Irish Brigade took up position at the Wheatfield and held against several attacks from Confederate General James Longstreet's corps.
-The 88th and the rest of the brigade eventually broke, but were later considered heroes for holding for so long.
+The 88th and the rest of the brigade eventually broke, but were later considered heroes for holding out for so long.

 1864

 By 1864, the 88th had fought in many battles and their men were depleted.
 They launched a recruiting campaign that year and gained 400 more recruits.